 CancerCare's Tips for Finding Financial Assistance section, Financial Help for People with Cancer fact sheet, and the publication A Helping Hand – Financial Edition provide information on financial resources.

 Cancer Family Relief Fund is a charitable organization that encourages and facilitates grants to children whose parent or guardian is struggling with a diagnosis of cancer.
 These grants support the children's extracurricular activities so that they may feel some sense of normalcy as their parent focuses on treatment and recovery.

 Financial Health Matters, a booklet available from the Leukemia & Lymphoma Society, offers information and tips on money management, health insurance, and financial resources.

-The LIVESTRONG Foundation offers a section for survivors on planning your financial future.
+The LIVESTRONG Foundation offers a section on insurance and financial assistance.

 The National Cancer Institute offers links to support and resources, including information about cancer support organizations, finances, insurance, and hospice and home care.